-- Each exam is 1 hour 45 minutes long. - Speaking and listening will be assessed but this will not contribute towards the overall grade. - Speaking and listening is awarded on a Pass, Merit, and Distinction basis. - This course is not tiered and pupils will be graded on a nine-point scale: 1 to 9 where 9 is the highest grade.
+- Each exam is 1 hour 45 minutes long. - Spoken Language will be assessed but this will not contribute towards the overall grade. - Pupils are is awarded pass, merit, distinction or fail for the Spoken Language component.

+• This course is not tiered, and pupils will be graded on a nine-point scale: 1 to 9 - where 9 is the highest grade.